ABOUT THE PROGRAM

 PREPARING TO GO

 What you pack will greatly depend on how you customize your experience.
-All EF Gap students begin their adventure in London with Orientation and then join a two-week Welcome Tour of Europe.
+All EF Gap students begin their adventure with a two-week European Immersion in London, Amsterdam, Paris and Barelona.
 Whether you start in September or January, the weather can be quite variable—from hot and sunny to cool and wet—so plan to bring both summer and winter weight clothing that can be worn in layers.
-If you're studying or volunteering in Latin America, you won't want to forget to bring shorts, sturdy hiking boots, and swimwear.
-Gap Year students traveling to Australia in Semester 2 should also remember that it will be summer at that time of year.
+If you're studying or doing service in Latin America, you won't want to forget to bring shorts, sturdy hiking boots, and swimwear.
+Gap Year students traveling to Australia in Term 2 should also remember that it will be summer at that time of year.
 And anyone planning an internship should pack suitable business casual office wear.

 Though it is not a requirement, many students bring a laptop or tablet with them.
 It can be quite useful for the language study module of your program.
 Most students also bring their cell phones, but they usually avoid expensive international calling and data fees by either pre-buying international plans through their carriers, or purchasing prepaid cards.

 We discourage visits from family members while you're on our program.
 To get the most out of your experience, it's always best to immerse yourself in it completely.
-Plus every module of your program is thoughtfully planned to maximize the time you're studying or volunteering or interning.
+Plus every module of your program is thoughtfully planned to maximize the time you're studying or serving or interning.
 So there's very little time when a family visit might make sense.
 It's far better for gap year students to use their winter break for catching up with family and friends.
-That said, parents are always welcome to travel to London (at their own expense) to attend your final gala banquet and awards ceremony.
-We just ask that you kindly share their travel plans in advance with your EF Gap Advisor.